shainevferns/GameOfLife/README.md

-An APCS project on recreating Conway's Game of Life, with our own differnt twist. :)
+An APCS project on recreating Conway's Game of Life, with our own different twist. :)